HoangThinh2024/hitomi-downloader2/README.md

 Pre-compiled packages are available on the [Releases page](https://github.com/lanyeeee/hitomi-downloader/releases).
 Just download and use.

-**Enjoying this project? feel free to support it with a GitHub Star⭐!
-Your support motivates me to keep updating and maintaining🙏**
+Enjoying this project?
+Feel free to support it with a GitHub Star⭐!
+Your support motivates me to keep updating and maintaining🙏

 ## ✨ Features